joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/19/us/politics/trump-national-guard-san-francisco.html

 **Rams' offense becoming more complete as Matthew Stafford, Davante Adams get in sync**\
-`"Davante was on one today," coach Sean McVay said of the All-Pro receiver who hauled in three TD catches vs. the Jaguars. `\
+`"Davante was on one today," coach Sean McVay said of the All-Pro receiver, who hauled in three TD catches vs. the Jaguars. `\
 https://nytimes.com/athletic/6731107/2025/10/19/rams-offense-matthew-stafford-davante-adams/

 **Mike Vrabel has taken over and turned the Patriots into legitimate contenders**\